-The Company's SCR coverage ratio as at 31 December 2022 was 187% (2021 - 190%), with Own Funds of £31.5 million (2021 - £29.6 million) and a Solvency Capital Requirement (SCR) of £16.9 million (2021 - £15.6 million).
-The Minimum Capital Requirement was £4.2 million (2021 - £3.9 million).
+The Company's SCR coverage ratio as at 31 December 2023 was 197% (2022 - 187%), with Own Funds of £52.2 million (2022 - £31.5 million) and a Solvency Capital Requirement (SCR) of £26.4 million (2022 - £16.9 million).
+The Minimum Capital Requirement was £6.6 million (2022 - £4.2 million).
 AICL has a strong capital base, enabling the Company to meet its solvency requirements, and its business plan shows the Company remaining continuously compliant with the capital requirements.
+In Q4 of 2023, the Company received a significant £21m capital injection from its parent to accommodate the projected growth in business volumes whilst comfortably meeting its solvency capital requirement.

 The Company has entered into a capital commitment deed with Arch Reinsurance Ltd. which was approved by the Gibraltar Financial Services Commission in Q4 of 2021.
-The deed allows the Company to take into account an ancillary Own Funds item of up to £10m and up to a maximum solvency coverage ratio of 160%.
+The deed allows the Company to take into account an ancillary Own Funds item of up to £16m and up to a maximum solvency coverage ratio of 160%.